Solidgate logo in black and white.

 If they live inside a single processor's system, the answer isn't you.
 That processor decides what happens when a card is reissued.
 They decide how hard it is to switch providers.
 And if they go down, your billing goes down with them.

-A credit card vault – also called a token vault – changes that dynamic.
-It sits at the center of your payment stack as the single source of truth for stored payment credentials, independent of any one processor.
+A credit card vault changes that.
+It sits at the center of your payment stack as the single source of truth for stored payment credentials – independent of any one processor.
+Every subscription renewal, one-click upsell, and recurring charge flows through it.

-What is a credit card vault, and how does it work?
+What is a credit card vault?

-A credit card vault is a secure, centralized system that stores customer payment credentials like card numbers (PANs), expiry dates, and cardholder names in tokenized form.
+A credit card vault – also called a token vault – is a secure, centralized system that stores customer payment credentials in tokenized form.
+Card numbers (primary account numbers, or PANs), expiry dates, and cardholder names never touch your own systems in raw form.
+The vault replaces them with a randomly generated token the moment a customer pays.

 Credit card vault vs. network tokenization: What's the difference?